 Graham is a partner at Global IP Law Group, LLC.
 His wide and varied experience in the intellectual property field includes testifying and speaking on patent monetization before the U.S. Congress, the U.S. Justice Department, the Federal Trade Commission, and as an expert witness.
 IAM Magazine included him on its list of the world's 300 leading IP strategists every year since 2012.
-He has been named one of the Top 100 Lawyers in Illinois and, for the last seven years, designated as a Super Lawyer.
+He has been named one of the Top 100 Lawyers in Illinois and, for the last eight years, designated as a Super Lawyer.
 He also is a frequent speaker, both at conferences and in the press, on IP issues.

 He is experienced with many technologies, including telecommunications, consumer electronics, digital imaging, data networking, optical transmission, computer architecture, circuits and semiconductors, software, textile manufacturing, and biotechnology.